Mountain Lots After Snowmelt: Grade, Trees, and the First Dry Week

 Delay heavy mower traffic until soil no longer shines underfoot.
 If a footprint leaves a wet mark that does not bounce back, wait.
 Match spongy areas with root plate firmness checks from thaw season before you overseed on compaction you have not addressed.

 Read hot spots and reflected heat if south strips beside drives bake faster than the rest of the lawn.
-Reflected heat and weak throw share stories that minutes alone cannot fix.
+Write which faces bake first on your lot; south stone, glass, and dark decking change timing even when the thermometer still looks mild.

 Needles, twigs, and ladder fuels that sat under snow still matter once green-up advances.
 A mid-May pass supports wildfire mitigation without waiting for smoke on the horizon.
-Pull mulch back from root flares until bark can breathe; volcano mulch against trunks is common where caretakers added a little more each fall.
+Pull mulch back from root flares until bark can breathe.

 If you notice cracks in soil near a leaner, cable wear, or deadwood that grew heavier since last season, route structure questions to consultation before summer wind events.
 Fuel work and water work do not replace weight and leverage on big stems over roofs and decks.